Brandon Lee: Death

 After Massee pulled the trigger and shot Lee, Lee fell backwards instead of forwards as he was supposed to.
-When the director said "cut", Lee did not stand up and the crew thought he was either still acting or kidding around.
+When the director said "cut", Lee did not stand up and the crew thought he was either still acting or joking.
 Jeff Imada, who immediately checked Lee, noticed something wrong when he came close and noted Lee was unconscious and breathing heavily.
-Medic Clyde Baisey went over and shook Lee to see if he was dazed by hitting his head during the fall, but did not think Lee had been shot since there was no visible bleeding.
+Medic Clyde Baisey went to Lee and shook him to see if he was dazed by hitting his head during the fall, but did not think Lee had been shot since there was no visible bleeding.
 Baisey took Lee's pulse, which was regular, but within two to three minutes it slowed down dramatically, and stopped.

 Lee was rushed to the New Hanover Regional Medical Center in Wilmington, North Carolina.
 Attempts to save him were unsuccessful and after six hours of emergency surgery, Lee was pronounced dead on March 31, 1993, at 1:03 pm.
 He was 28 years old.
 The shooting was ruled an accident due to negligence.
 Lee's death led to the re-emergence of conspiracy theories surrounding his father's similarly early death.
 Lee was buried next to his father at the Lake View Cemetery in Seattle, Washington.
 A private funeral attended by 50 took place in Seattle on April 3.
 The following day, 200 of Lee's family and business associates attended a memorial service at actress Polly Bergen's house in Los Angeles.
 Among the attendees were Kiefer Sutherland, Lou Diamond Phillips, David Hasselhoff, Steven Seagal, David Carradine, and Melissa Etheridge.

 In August 1993, Lee's mother, Linda Lee Cadwell, filed a lawsuit against the filmmakers alleging negligence in the death of her son.
 The suit was settled two months later under undisclosed terms.

 In an interview just prior to his death, Lee quoted a passage from Paul Bowles' book The Sheltering Sky which he had chosen for his wedding invitations; it is now inscribed on his tombstone: